 who managed to stay awake during Medieval European

 The first pope of the Catholic church after the return to Rome was the Neapolitan Bartolomeo Prignano; he was born in Naples in 1318 and died in Rome in October of 1389.
 He studied canon law at the university of Naples and eventually became rector of that university before embarking on the ecclesiastical path that led to his election to the papacy.
 He took the name Urban VI and was pope from 1378 until his death.
 His election was a compromise since the Roman populace was on the verge of committing mayhem against cardinals over the possibility that after years of "captivity," there might be yet another French pope (which would satisfy those who had not liked the idea of the return to Rome.)
-The Romans wanted a Roman, but finally accepted any Italian, who happened to be Prignano.
+The Romans wanted a Roman, but finally accepted any Italian.
+That was Prignano.
 His election was not only hard-fought and disputed, but his opponents held another election shortly thereafter and selected a second pope, Robert of Geneva, known as Clement VII, who would still reign from Avignon.
-This division of Rome from Avignon produced the "schism"- most of western Europe accepted Clement, but parts of Germany and Italy recognized Urban.
+This division of Rome from Avignon produced the "Schism".
+Most of western Europe accepted Clement, but parts of Germany and Italy recognized Urban.

 Urban was succeeded by another Neapolitan, Pietro Tonacelli, who took the papal name of Boniface IX (1356-1404).
 He was Pope from 1389 to 1404, during part of which time Clement VII was still the Avignon pope (called an "anti-Pope" by modern Catholic historians).
-He had the allegiance, more or less, of those who had supported his predecessor, Urban.
+He had the allegiance of those who had supported his predecessor, Urban.
 (Boniface and Clement also mutually excommunicated one another.)
 Boniface IX was known as an adept businessman and raiser of funds through such things as the sale of dispensations.
-He used the money to-among other things-shore up and strengthen the Papal States, which had been greatly weakened during the time in which the papacy had resided in Avignon.
-He also tried-and failed-to call out a Crusade against the Ottoman Empire, the forces of which were threatening Constantinople.
-Both he and his anti-Pope counterpart in Avignon, Benedict XIII (successor to Clement VII) showed no signs of compromise in resolving the confusion of competing papacies (which would have meant, obviously, that one of them would have had to abdicate).
-After Boniface, there would be two more Roman popes during the Western Schism: Innocent VII and Gregory XII; Benedict XIII was the last Avignon pope during the Schism.
+He used the money —among other things— to shore up and strengthen the Papal States, which had been greatly weakened during the time in which the papacy had resided in Avignon.
+He also tried, and failed, to call out a Crusade against the Ottoman Empire, the forces of which were threatening Constantinople.
+Both he and his anti-Pope counterpart in Avignon, Benedict XIII (successor to Clement VII) showed no signs of compromise in resolving the confusion of competing papacies (which would have meant that one of them would have to abdicate).
+After Boniface there would be two more Roman popes during the Western Schism: Innocent VII and Gregory XII; Benedict XIII was the last Avignon pope during the Schism.
 (There were other rival claimants, as well.)
 Resolution occurred at the Council of Constance (1414-1418), which put an end to the Western Schism by deposing all papal claimants and electing Pope Martin V.

 point, someone will say, "Do you mean that all this